-Cleaning a bowling ball is no science; all you need are a few cleaning products, most of which you probably already have in your pantry.
+It is no science to clean a bowling ball; if you don’t want to take your ball to the local pro shop, all you need are a few ball cleaners, most of which you probably already have in your pantry.
 In our guide below, we have elaborated on some of the most effective and known bowling ball cleaning methods.

 How to Make a Clear Bowling Ball?

 A clear bowling ball is made using polyester or plastic material.
 These can be custom-made, and you can have an object suspended in the middle.
 However, these are low in friction and thus less effective than regular bowling balls.

 How to Get Glue Off a Bowling Ball?